apache/servicecomb-service-center/scripts/docker/build-frontend-image/README.md

 Once the script finishes you will see image scfrontend-dev.tgz in the same directory.
 You can use this this image to load the docker and start using.
 Run following command, open Web Browser and connect to URL "http://<HOST_IP>:30103" to view frontend UI.

-    docker run -d -p 30103:30103 -e BACKEND_ADDRESS=${BACKEND_ADDRESS} -t servicecomb/scfrontend
+    docker run -d -p 30103:30103 -e SC_ADDRESS=${SC_ADDRESS} -t servicecomb/scfrontend

 Where HOST_IP is the ip of host machine where docker container for frontend is executing.

 Note:

 1. The same image can be used to deploy in Huawei Public Cloud using CFE/CCE or just deploy in a VM.
-1. Configuring BACKEND_ADDRESS will enable you to setup the EIP of the Service-center.
+1. Configuring SC_ADDRESS will enable you to setup the EIP of the service-center.